ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-19-swift-essentials-structs-classes-and-more-part-3.md

 Swift provides several access modifiers to control the visibility and accessibility of entities:

 - `public`: Accessible from anywhere, including other modules or frameworks.
-- `private`: Accessible only from within the same source file where the entity is defined.
+- `private`: Accessible only in the same scope where the entity is defined (like a class or an extensino).
-- `fileprivate`: Accessible only from within the same source file or within the same file in the same module.
+- `fileprivate`: Accessible only from within the same source file wher the entity is defined.

 Also, for properties we can use the `private (set)` modifier to create properties only for public reading with private setter.